oxygenium-network/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/ChangeActiveAddress.md

    - The `ChangeActiveAddress` case class is used to represent a request to change the active address for a specific asset in the Alephium wallet API.

 2. What is the significance of the `Address` import statement?
-   - The `Address` import statement is used to import the `Address` class from the `org.alephium.protocol.model` package, which is likely used within the `ChangeActiveAddress` case class.
+   - The `Address` import statement is used to import the `Address` class from the `org.oxygenium.protocol.model` package, which is likely used within the `ChangeActiveAddress` case class.

 3. What licensing terms apply to this code?
    - This code is licensed under the GNU Lesser General Public License, version 3 or later.